-Even though the Call of Duty: WWII release date is still a few months away, we already know a lot about the new 2017 Call of Duty game thanks to Activision’s announcements, product listings, and many videos.
-You can already pre-order Call of Duty: WWII, but there are still some reasons to wait.
+The Call of Duty: WWII release date is almost here and we know a lot about the new 2017 Call of Duty game thanks to Activision’s announcements, product listings, and many videos.
+You can pre-order Call of Duty: WWII, but there are still some reasons to wait.

 We’ll cover the Call of Duty: WWII release date, the Call of Duty 2017 setting and a major change from Call of Duty: Black Ops 3 and Call of Duty: Infinite Warfare that could bring some fans back into the fold after spending a year playing Battlefield 1.